Story

 It's more important than ever to help families eat healthier and exercise more.
 If you're someone who plays a front-line role in influencing healthy behavior, you can help moms, dads, and kids make better choices.

 Looking for the perfect opportunity to jumpstart your efforts?
-Help families celebrate National Public Health Week from April 1-7.
-Held annually by American Public Health Association, this initiative aims to bring communities together highlighting issues important to improving our nation's health.
+Help families celebrate National Public Health Week, an annual observance coordinated by the American Public Health Association.
+National Public Health Week is held each spring and brings communities together to highlight issues important to improving our nation’s health.
+VIsit APHA to learn more and find current dates and themes.

 For starters, share some talking points (and actionable ideas) with families, such as:

-• Exposure to nature can reduce stress levels by as much as 28 percent in children.
+• Exposure to nature can reduce stress levels in children and support emotional well-being.

 Take action: Get outside together as a family to soak in nature, whether it's enjoying a backyard butterfly garden or hiking on a nearby nature trail.
 Need some ideas?
 Download the Get Into Nature for Better Health brochure to share with families wondering what to do and where to go outside.